michaelshiyu/kerNET/tutorials/MODULAR.md

 End-to-end training baselines can be obtained with [kernet/examples/train.py](../kernet/examples/train.py).

+More details on the training pipelines are provided [here](WRAPPER.md).

 ## Using Component(s) From the Modular Learning Method

 If you want to use certain component(s) from our modular learning method, you can import the desired component(s) from kerNET into your own code.